jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="lib-libFRCM-description"></a>

-**This system is still in a early development.**
+**This system is still in early development.**
-Free Camera Mode allows you to use `Middle Mouse Wheel` to freely change your camera angel and direction.
+Free Camera Mode lets you use the `Middle Mouse Wheel` to freely change your camera angle and direction.
 To enable or disable, simply use the chat command `tfc` or `togglefreecamera`!
 >Note: Camera pan (move the camera by pushing mouse to the edge) will be disabled when free camera mode is active